-The first aim is to help the kid in preventing the exam stress and if there is something which can help him out in coping with it.
+The first aim is to help the kid in preventing the exam stress and if there is some helping him out in coping with it.
 There are several ways to do this like bringing some changes in your behavior, attitude, and environment of the child during the exam time.

 Few tips are here to help your kid out